Transport Layer Security (TLS)

-If the customer or user ensures they are using a TLS v1.2-compliant browser, there will be no change in the way users interact with SAP Concur.
-If the browser is not compliant, users may not be able to sign in to SAP Concur.
+If the customer or user ensures they are using a TLS v1.2-compliant browser, there will be no change in the way users interact with SAP Concur solutions.
+If the browser is not compliant, users may not be able to sign in.

 In general, the use of less secure TLS connections can lead to exposed data, resulting in compromised sessions across any TLS channel of communication (for example, SAP Concur services).